The Jewish Center's

 Princeton's diverse community and strong public schools make it a welcoming place for refugee families.
 Our belief is that that every community can do its part for international refugees and we want our community, Princeton, to do its part.
 Led by a steering committee experienced in refugee resettlement, our monthly meetings attract a diverse and dedicated volunteer group that includes social workers, teachers, lawyers, and activists, many drawn from local area congregations and representing multiple faith traditions.
 Our committee also includes representatives from Princeton Community Housing and the Princeton Department of Human Services.

-Since 2015 we have resettled four families ( two from Pakistan, one from Afghanistan and one from Syria).
-We're now preparing to welcome three families from Afghanistan.
-We've also worked with families from Cameroon, Eritrea, Tibet, El Salvador, St. John and Turkey.
+From 2015 to 2021, we resettled four families ( two from Pakistan, one from Afghanistan and one from Syria).
+We then welcomed three families from Afghanistan and worked with families from Cameroon, Eritrea, Tibet, El Salvador, St. John and Turkey.
+In 2021, the Taliban moved into Kabul and we are now (in 2023) working with twenty Afghan, four Ukrainian, five Syrian and two Pakistani households, as well as one each from Uganda, Cameroon and Eritrea for a total of 127 individual Refugees and Asylum-seekers.